Otoplasty in Bucks County, PA, and Hunterdon County, NJ

 How Much Does Otoplasty Cost?

 Because an otoplasty is a customized, surgical procedure, the cost is different for each patient.
-The cost may be covered, in part or fully, by your insurance provider.
-Buinewicz Plastic Surgery offers financing to help patients cover any of the costs that are not covered by insurance.
+Buinewicz Plastic Surgery offers financing to help patients cover any of the costs.
 We also accept credit cards, cash, and personal checks.

 If you or your child are dissatisfied about your misshapen or out-of-proportion ears, contact us to schedule a consultation with board-certified plastic surgeon Dr. Brian R. Buinewicz.
 Buinewicz Plastic Surgery is located in Flemington, NJ, and Doylestown, PA and offers otoplasty surgery.
 We also provide a variety of plastic surgery services for adults and children who reside in Hunterdon County, PA and Bucks County, PA.